 Up close and personal with cherry blossoms in Japan

-From geishas to snow monkeys, bullet trains to sumo wrestlers, the world is captivated by the Japan.
+With everything from geisha to snow monkey and bullet trains to sumo wrestlers, a luxury holiday to Japan promises to be captivating.
 One of Japan’s most awe-inspiring sights is when the country’s cherry blossom (sakura) trees come into bloom.

 Seeing the magical springtime bloom of the cherry blossom is high on many travellers’ wish lists.
 The confetti-like display usually blooms between March and May.
 With only a short time in bloom, Japanese families celebrate typically with viewing parties and picnics.